LukeShortCloud/rootpages/markdown/openstack.md

 # Command Line Interface Utilities

-The OpenStack CLI resources used to be handled by seperate commands.
+The OpenStack CLI resources used to be handled by separate commands.
 These have all been modified and are managed by the universal "openstack" command.
 The various options and arguments are explained in Root Pages' OpenStack section [Linux Commands excel sheet](https://raw.githubusercontent.com/ekultails/rootpages/master/linux_commands.xlsx).

-For the CLI utilies to work, the environment variables need to be set for the project and user.
+For the CLI utilities to work, the environment variables need to be set for the project and user.
 This way the commands can automatically authenticate.

 * Add the credentials to a text file This is generally ends with the ".sh" extension to signify it's a shell file.
 A few default variables are filled in below.
   * Keystone v2.0